kevinpollet/fetch-pkg/README.md

 - Type: `string`
 - Default: `https://registry.npmjs.org/`

-The package registry URl.
+The package registry URL.
 For example, to fetch a package from the GitHub Package Registry you should use https://npm.pkg.github.com.

 #### token <!-- omit in toc -->